-The record date for the Annual Meeting is the close of business on August 17, 2012 (the "Record Date").
-You may cast one vote for each share of common stock that you own as of the Record Date.
-On the Record Date, 3,876,661 shares of common stock were outstanding.
+The record date for the Annual Meeting is the close of business on stock that you own as of the Record Date.
+On the Record Date, shares of common stock were outstanding.
 A quorum is necessary to hold a valid meeting.
 The presence, in person or by proxy, of stockholders entitled to cast a majority of the votes entitled to be cast at the meeting will constitute a quorum at the meeting.
 Abstentions are counted as present for purposes of establishing a quorum.